COVID-19: Global alliance comes to Africa's rescue in vaccine rush | DW | 30.09.2020

 Vaccine alliance to assist developing nations

-That is precisely the goal of an international progam called COVAX to ensure fair distribution of the vaccine set up by WHO, together with the Gavi, a vaccine alliance, and the Coalition for Epidemic Preparedness Innovations.
+That is precisely the goal of an international progam called COVAX to ensure fair distribution of a licensed and approved.vaccine set up by WHO, together with the Gavi, a vaccine alliance, and the Coalition for Epidemic Preparedness Innovations.

 WHO also relies on something called the COVID-19 Technology Access Pool (C-TAP) through which research results and intellectual property such as vaccine formulations are also shared.